Inbibo/adonisfx_docs/docs/maya/fat.md

 To enable the debugger the *Debug* checkbox must be marked.
 To select the specific feature you would like to visualise, choose it from the list provided in *Features*.
 The features that can be visualised with the debugger in the AdnFat deformer are:

+ - **Hard Constraints**: For each vertex on the simulated mesh and each virtual point that belongs to an internal layer, a line will be drawn from the point to the corresponding closest point on the base mesh if its *Hard Constraints* weight is greater than 0.0.
  - **Shape Preservation**: For each vertex with a shape preservation weight greater than 0.0, a line will be drawn from each adjacent vertex to the opposite adjacent vertex.
  - **Volume Structure**: A line will be drawn for every connection between two points in the volume.
 A point can be either a vertex on the base mesh, a vertex on the simulated fat mesh or a virtual point that belongs to an internal layer generated by the procedural construction based on the *Divisions* attribute.